Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Regimes of asymptotic fluctuations

 \subsection{Asymptotic behavior of \texorpdfstring{$Y_t^{\delta}$}{Y\_t\^d}}

 Let us focus now on the asymptotic behavior of $(Y_{t}^{\delta})_{t\geq0}$ for all $\delta >0$.
 By Equation \eqref{eq:expression_decomposition_residuals}, we see that for all $t\geq0$, $\delta >0$, similar to $X_t^{\delta}$, the random variable $Y_t^{\delta}$ can be seen as the sum of $N_t$ independent random variables.
-To obtain the behavior of $(Y_t^{\delta})_{t\geq0}$, we use the result in \cite{iksanov_asymptotic_2023} which deals with more general processes.
-Some preliminaries are required to use this result.
-Let us give these in the following lemma.
+To obtain the behavior of $(Y_t^{\delta})_{t\geq0}$, we use the result in \cite{iksanov_asymptotic_2024} which deals with more general processes.
+A preliminary result is required to apply it, that we present in the following lemma.